Offering enhanced, diagnostic eye examinations

-All photographs and results are stored securely on computer for future reference and comparison.
-In the case of referral to your GP or Ophthalmologist, we can send copies of your image results on CD or electronically in some cases.
+All photographs, scans and results are stored on computer for future reference and comparison.
+In the case of referral to your GP or Ophthalmologist, we can securely send copies of your image results using an encrypted email service.

 Enhanced specialist services

 We currently provide:

 - Ocular Coherence Tomography (OCT)

 After an eye examination, the Optometrist may refer you to your GP for further care.
 This may be due to general health problems detected during your eye examination, such as high blood pressure or an indication of diabetes.
 The Optometrist will inform you of the reasons for the referral and will also write to your GP with the results of your eye examination.